 UPDATE wp_users SET user_pass='';

-PLEASE NOTE: This assumes that your WordPress database prefix is wp, it might not be this if you are using any security plugins such as Better WP Security.
+PLEASE NOTE: This assumes that your Wordpress database prefix is wp, it might not be this if you are using any security plugins such as Better WP Security.